 One of the lesser known advantages of a dental savings plan is that the program may include discounts on services often uncovered by traditional dental plans.
 Examples of such services include:

 The savings on these services alone may justify the cost of the discount plan.

 The Rate of Discount for Participating Dentists

-It should be noted that PPO plans, which is the most common form of dental coverage, often determine their out-of-pocket costs by charging enrollees a percentage of the total cost of the service.
+It should be noted that dental PPO plans, which is the most common form of dental coverage, often determine their out-of-pocket costs by charging an enrollees a percentage of the total cost of the service.
 For minor services like a filling, the percentage may be low such as 20 percent.
 For a major service such as a crown, the charge may be 50 percent of the service cost or higher.

 With respect to waiting periods, it is interesting to note that access to discounted dental services may be available in as little as two days after enrollment within the discount plan.